Some writing tips are cryptic.

-I believe that in fiction, the story has to come first.
-In an essay, the thesis has to come first.
+I believe that in fiction, the story must come first.
+In an essay, the thesis must come first.
 In a poem, we have a little more wiggle room, but even then, the intent of the poem has to come first.

 When I cut 40,000 words of a manuscript, I felt relieved and unburdened.
 I had to let go of some good stuff — characters, scenes, chapters, words, and sentences that represented some of my best work.
 A little of everything got cut.
 I wasn’t happy about it, but I knew that it would make the story one hundred percent better.
 I also knew that I could save that material and reuse it if the opportunity ever arises.

 It’s hard to let go.
 It’s especially hard to let go of something we’re proud of, something we’re attached to, worked hard on, or something we love.
 That’s the lesson of death — when death occurs in fiction and is carried out well, in a meaningful way, it’s almost always about letting go.
 That’s something everyone has to do, not just writers.

 We writers have to learn to let go of our darlings.
 Whether they are characters, scenes, or sentences, we have to expunge pieces of our work that we admire because they do not speak truth to the story we’re trying to tell.

 Have you ever killed off a favorite character, eliminated a great scene, or deleted a snazzy sentence?
 Was it hard?
 Did you save it?
 Share your thoughts and experiences with killing your darlings or share some of your favorite writing tips by leaving a comment.